Summary of Significant Accounting Policies

 The accompanying consolidated financial statements are unaudited and have been prepared in accordance with accounting principles generally accepted in the United States of America (“U.S. GAAP”) and reflect all adjustments, which consist solely of normal recurring adjustments, needed to fairly present the financial results for these periods.
 The consolidated financial statements and notes thereto are presented as prescribed by Form 10-Q. Accordingly, certain information and note disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been omitted.
-The accompanying consolidated financial statements should be read in conjunction with the financial statements for the fiscal years ended May 31, 2016 and 2015 and notes thereto in the Company’s Annual Report on Form 10-K for the fiscal year ended May 31, 2016, filed with the Securities and Exchange Commission on July 19, 2016.
-Operating results for the three and nine months ended February 28, 2017 are not necessarily indicative of the results that may be expected for the entire fiscal year.
-In the opinion of management, all adjustments have been made, which consist only of normal recurring adjustments necessary for a fair statement of (a) the results of operations for the three and nine-month periods ended February 28, 2017 and February 29, 2016, (b) the financial position at February 28, 2017 and (c) cash flows for the nine-month periods ended February 28, 2017 and February 29, 2016.
+The accompanying consolidated financial statements should be read in conjunction with the financial statements for the fiscal years ended May 31, 2018 and 2017 and notes thereto in the Company’s Annual Report on Form 10-K and Form 10-K/A for the fiscal year ended May 31, 2018, filed with the Securities and Exchange Commission on July 27, 2018 and September 28, 2018, respectively.
+Operating results for the three months ended August 31, 2018 are not necessarily indicative of the results that may be expected for the entire year.
+In the opinion of management, all adjustments have been made, which consist only of normal recurring adjustments necessary for a fair statement of (a) the results of operations for the three months ended August 31, 2018 and August 31, 2017, (b) the financial position at August 31, 2018 and (c) cash flows for the three months ended August 31, 2018 and August 31, 2017.

 Principles of Consolidation

-The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, AGTI and CVM, both of which are dormant entities.
-All intercompany transactions and balances, if any, are eliminated in consolidation.
+The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, Advanced Genetic Technologies, Inc. (“AGTI”) and CytoDyn Veterinary Medicine LLC (“CVM”), both of which are dormant entities.
+All intercompany transactions and balances are eliminated in consolidation.

-Certain prior year amounts shown in the accompanying consolidated financial statements have been reclassified to conform to the 2016 presentation.
-These reclassifications did not have any effect on total current assets, total assets, total current liabilities, total liabilities, total stockholders’ equity, net loss or loss per share.
+Certain prior year amounts shown in the accompanying consolidated financial statements have been reclassified to conform to the 2018 presentation.
+These reclassifications did not have any effect on total current assets, total assets, total current liabilities, total liabilities, total stockholders’ (deficit) equity, net loss or loss per share.

 The consolidated accompanying financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 As shown in the accompanying consolidated financial statements, the Company had losses for all periods presented.
-The Company incurred a net loss of $18,934,153 for the nine months ended February 28, 2017 and had an accumulated deficit of $116,160,067 as of February 28, 2017.
+The Company incurred a net loss of $14,413,569 for the three months ended August 31, 2018 and has an accumulated deficit of $187,552,964 as of August 31, 2018.
 These factors, among others, raise substantial doubt about the Company’s ability to continue as a going concern.

 Use of Estimates